Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Likelihood Analysis and Parameter Estimation

 The covariance matrix $Cov_{LL'}$ in Eq. \ref{eq:joint_likeli} is given as

-where the covariance $Cov_{LL'}^{\kappa g,gg}$ which accounts for the correlation between the CMB convergence and galaxy density fields, is given by Eq. \ref{eq:error_covariance} with $(A,B,C,D)\equiv (\kappa,g,g,g)$.
+where the covariance $Cov_{LL'}^{\kappa g,gg}$ which accounts for the correlation between the CMB convergence and galaxy density fields, is given by Eq.~\ref{eq:error_covariance} with $(A,B,C,D)\equiv (\kappa,g,g,g)$.
 Similarly, expressions for $Cov_{LL'}^{\kappa g}$ and $Cov_{LL'}^{gg}$ is evaluated using $(A,B,C,D)\equiv (\kappa,g,\kappa,g)$ and $(A,B,C,D)\equiv (g,g,g,g)$, respectively.

-The cosmological parameters, except for those be determined, are kept constant with values from our fiducial background cosmology described in \cite{Planck2020VI}.
-We use the publicly available package EMCEE \citep{EMCEE2013} to implement the Maximum Likelihood technique for estimating parameters.
-It is an affine invariant Markov Chain Monte Carlo (MCMC) Ensemble sampler, which effectively samples the parameter space.
-The best-fit value of parameters obtained is the median of the posterior distribution after marginalizing over other parameters.
-The uncertainties on these parameters are the 16$^{th}$ and 86$^{th}$ percentile of the posterior, which becomes $-1\sigma$ and $+1\sigma$ values for a Gaussian distribution.
+We have two free parameters that we estimate from likelihood analysis namely, galaxy linear bias $b_{0}$ and cross-correlation amplitude $A$.
+We use flat priors for these parameters with $\mathbf{b_{0} \in [0,10]}$ and $\mathbf{A \in [-5,5]}$.
+The remaining cosmological parameters are kept constant with values from our fiducial background cosmology described in \cite{Planck2020VI} (i.e.~the flat $\Lambda$CDM cosmology with the best-fit \textit{Planck} + \textit{WP} + highL + lensing parameters).
+We use the publicly available package EMCEE \citep{EMCEE2013} to sample the parameter space.
+We define the best-fit value of each parameter to be the median of the posterior distribution after marginalizing over the other free parameter.
+We additionally report the $1\,\sigma$ confidence intervals of the estimated best-fit values.